-The origin of biotechnology is as old as human civilization.
-Aryans started preparing curd and alcohol before 2500 B.C.
-They used to offer spiritual soma to Gods.
-Who can forget the story of butter-stealing by Lord Krishna during Mahabharata period?
-Since then, the progress made in this direction was very slow until the realization of their significance, and the commercialization of products.
+- The origin of biotechnology is as old as human civilization. - Aryans started preparing curd and alcohol before 2,500 B.C.
+They used to offer spiritual soma to Gods. - Who can forget the story of butter-stealing by Lord Krishna during Mahabharata period? - Since then, the progress made in this direction was very slow until the realization of their significance, and the commercialization of products.

-Although involvement of yeasts in alcohol production was known since the time of Louis Pasteur, yet detailed studies were made during 1900.
-In 1920, for the first time, the Leeds City Council, U.K. established the Institute of Biotechnology.
-In the late 1960s, OBCD Was set up to promote policies for sound economic growth of the member countries.
-In 1978, European Federation of Biotechnology was established.
+Although involvement of yeasts in alcohol production was known since the time of Pasteur, yet detailed studies were made during 1900.

+- In 1920, for the first time, the Leeds City Council, U.K. established the Biotechnology Institute. - In 1978, European Federation of Biotechnology was established.
 Until 1970s, the efforts made by microbiologists, molecular biologists, geneticists, biochemists, medical scientists, biochemical engineers, agriculture scientists, virologists, etc. led to reach their respective disciplines to the zenith.